open-metadata/OpenMetadata/docs/connectors/connectors/snowflake/snowflake-metadata-extraction.md

 #### password

-Edit the value for `source.config.password` with the password for your Redshift user.
+Edit the value for `source.config.password` with the password for your Snowflake user.

 ```json
 "password": "strong_password"